kubos/kubos/docs/os-docs/kubos-linux-overview.rst

 ^^^^^^^^^

 All built-in Kubos services will reside in the /usr/sbin directory.
-This covers things like the telemetry and command and control services.
+This covers things like the hardware and core services.

 /home
 ^^^^^